Evaluating the Effectiveness of Personalized Medicine with Software: Methods

-Remember that our value estimates $\Vhat\bracks{\cdot}$ are conditional on the training set and thus do not estimate the unconditional $\expesubsup{\X,A}{d}{Y}$.
-To address this, \citet[][Chapter 7]{Hastie2013} recommend that the same procedure be performed across many different splits, thereby building many models, a strategy called \qu{$K$-fold cross-validation} (CV).
-This strategy integrates out the effect of a single training set.
+There is one more conceptual point.
+Recall that the value estimates $\Vhat\bracks{\cdot}$ are conditional on the training set.
+This means they do not estimate the unconditional $\expesubsup{\X,A}{d}{Y}$.
+To address this, \citet[Chapter 7]{Hastie2013} recommend that the same procedure be performed across many different mutually exclusive and collectively exhaustive splits of the full date.
+This procedure of building many models is called \qu{$K$-fold cross-validation} (CV) and its purpose is to integrate out the effect of a single training set to result in the unconditional estimate of generalization.
+This is \qu{an alternative approach ... [that] for simplicity ... [was not] consider[ed] ... further} in the previous investigation of \citet[page 5]{Chakraborty2014b}.

 In practice, how large should the training and test splits be?
 Depending on the size of the test set relative to the training set, CV can trade bias for variance when estimating an out-of-sample metric.
 Small training sets and large test sets give more biased estimates since the training set is built with less data than the $n$ observations given.
 However, large test sets have lower variance estimates since they are composed of many examples.
-There is no consensus in the literature about the optimal training-test split size \citep[page 242]{Hastie2013}.
-10-fold CV is a common choice employed in many statistical applications and provides for a relatively fast algorithm.
-In our implementation, we default to 10-fold cross validation.
-This estimation procedure outlined above is graphically illustrated in the top of Figure~\ref{fig:method_illustration}.
+There is no consensus in the literature about the optimal training-test split size \citep[page 242]{Hastie2013} but 10-fold CV is a common choice employed in many statistical applications and provides for a relatively fast algorithm.
+In the limit, $n$ models can be created by leaving each observation out, as done in \citet{DeRubeis2014}.
+In our software, we default to 10-fold cross validation but allow for user customization.

-Recall that if we were not careful to calculate $\Ihato$ from hold out test sets, our improvement estimates would be estimates for the in-sample value difference.
-Thus, the estimate of improvement would not be applicable for \qu{new subjects} who enter and wish to receive a treatment allocation.
+This estimation procedure outlined above is graphically illustrated in the top of Fig~\ref{fig:method_illustration}.
+We now extend this methodology to binary and survival endpoints in the next two sections.